jloh/miniflux-telegram-bot/README.md

 # Miniflux Telegram Bot

-**name here** is a Telegram Bot that sends you new Miniflux entries via Telegram.
+A Telegram Bot that sends you new Miniflux entries with inline actions to manage your feed.

 ![](.github/miniflux_bot.png)